Black Catholicism: Biblical and Patristic era (1st–5th century)

 Catholic Christianity among African-descended people has its roots in the earliest converts to Christianity, including Mark the Evangelist, the unnamed Ethiopian eunuch, Simon of Cyrene, and Simeon Niger.
 Several of the early Church Fathers were also native to Africa, including Clement of Alexandria, Origen, Tertullian, Athanasius, Cyril of Alexandria, Cyprian, and Augustine.
 Saints Perpetua and Felicity and Saint Maurice (as well as his military regiment), early martyrs, were also African.
 There have also been three African popes: Victor I, Melchaides (also a martyr), and Gelasius I. The vast majority of these Patristic-era figures resided in North Africa, where various Christian communities thrived until the Muslim conquests of the region.
 The Muslim takeover of Southern Spain (Al-Andalus) forced a significant Catholic community from there into North Africa, specifically Morocco; these individuals constituted the Mozarabic tradition.

 There were multiple early Christian kingdoms in Africa, the most notable of which emerged in Ethiopia (then Aksum).
 Around this same era, however, there were also three Nubian Christian kingdoms, all of which were conquered and left little trace of their former glory; scholars have since recovered some of their history.
 Due to the Chalcedonian Schism in the 5th century, however, most of this Eastern (African) Christianity became divorced from Catholicism very early on.

 Immediately prior to the dawn of the Transatlantic Slave Trade, Catholic Christianity in West Africa—the region that would produce virtually all of the individuals ending up in America as slaves—was primarily limited to converts borne from early European missionary contact, especially in the Kongo region.
 Roughly a century before Europe made contact with what would become the United States, the Portuguese entered the Kongo and began to make converts and engage in trade; there was also some limited slave-trading between the European power and their new African colleagues.

 Slavery era (1400s–1867)

-The Kingdom of Kongo (14th–17th century)
+Kingdoms of Kongo and Ndongo (14th–17th century)

 The Portuguese appetite for African slaves quickly grew beyond the intentions or capacity of the Kongolese people, leading to one Kongo ruler going so far as to write the Portuguese king for assistance in stemming the tide of citizens being taken captive from his land.
 Many of these victims would eventually be brought to the Americas, and some scholars have suggested their common cultural heritage and shared faith led them to instigate at least one major rebellion in the colonial United States.
+John Pedro (fl.
+1623–1650s), a free Black Catholic from either Kongo or Ndongo, moved from Elizabeth City, Virginia to Maryland, and was executed for his participation in a "Catholic dissident faction".